 “It’s important for companies to work with distributors with a full, traceable supply chain,” adds Stasik.
 “Both the distributors and manufacturers of those products are accountable, which means a distributor can only sell products that conform to these regulations.”

-Finally, but no less important, is the need to keep operations running as close to 100% as possible.
-Planned, and especially unplanned, maintenance must have as little effect on operations as possible, which means suppliers must have key parts in stock and be able to deliver them to site quickly.
 “A lot of the factories we deal with have quite a lot of ageing assets which require regular maintenance,” says Stasik.
 “Our customers need to be ahead of the curve on automation and the Industrial Internet of Things (IIoT), with smart factories and machinery that communicates with cloud-based systems, analysing data so we can predict when machinery will fail.”

 When it comes to business-critical parts, cost may well be lower down the priority list, according to Alder.
 “Price is not always the main factor,” she explains.
 “The importance of being able to get stock and have it delivered quickly makes it worth potentially paying a higher price for, because any delays in getting a critical part would cost the business much more in the long term.

-“In some cases companies will actually get suppliers to monitor MRO stock for them, which needs a high level of trust, but ultimately means there should be less chance of something going wrong which frees up employees’ time.”
+“In some cases, companies will actually get suppliers to monitor MRO stock for them, which needs a high level of trust, but ultimately means there should be less chance of something going wrong which frees up employees’ time.”

-This is where the RS ScanStock service comes in.
+This is where the RS ScanStock® service comes in.
 It is a managed inventory service, so RS takes responsibility for monitoring and replenishing products for a business, freeing up the customer’s employees to concentrate on core activity.

 There is also a strong argument for companies using suppliers such as RS to reduce the amount of MRO stock held in their own warehouses.
 “We have an eProcurement platform that allows customers to see what stock is live,” says Stasik.
 “The system can also create bespoke pages so that repeat products can be easily repurchased, which means there is less reason to hold onto stock that takes up warehouse space and eats into working capital.”